Home Page

 ACT 137 - Capoeira Angola.
 1 Credit.

-(R-4) Students will learn the basic elements of Capoeira Angola as a game, rather than the mainstream advertised martial art.
-Through this practice, we will train the brain and the body to use intuition as a source of choice making.
-We will push to accelerate of what to do, deciding to do, and doing it.
+(R-4) Students will learn the basic elements of Capoeira Angola as a game rather than the mainstream advertised martial art.
+Through this practice, students will train the brain and the body to use intuition as a source of choice making.
+We will push to accelerate the process of deciding what to do, deciding to do, and then doing it.

 ACT 138 - Olympic-Style Weightlifting.
 1 Credit.